pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 ## Modify program

 Now that your S3 bucket is provisioned, let's add a file to it.
-First, from within your project directory, create a new file called `index.html` file along with some content:
+In the project directory, create a new file called `index.html` along with some content:

 {{< chooser os "macos,linux,windows" >}}